Day 1: ARRIVE AUCKLAND; NEW ZEALAND

 (B) Breakfast at the hotel.

-Your hotel is located a short stroll from the town centre.
+Your hotel is located a short stroll from the town center.

 (B) Breakfast at your hotel.

 NB: Itinerary may be modified on the day.
-The above start and finish times are observed but Wilson’s reserve the right to modify the day after consultation with guests and consideration of weather and tidal conditions.
-The paddling itinerary changes from day to day to make the most of tidal conditions and people’s abilities.
+The above start and finish times are observed but the operator reserve the right to modify the day after consultation with guests and consideration of weather and tidal conditions.
+Other travelers may join.

 (B) Breakfast at your hotel.